Scala-Dev/exp-alexa-skill/README.md

 1. Create a new device in your EXP organization.
 Be sure to leave the pairing code field blank.
 2. Download the device credentials.
 3. Place the device-credentials.json file in the src directory.
+4. Install the EXP SDK dependencies by running `npm install` in the src directory.

 ### AWS Lambda Setup
 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you won't be able to use Alexa with Lambda.